leadingtechnology/EduKoumu.Shusekibo.Web/README.md

 ---

-This is a very simple Boilerplate application, this has following features.
+This is a very simple Shusekibo application, this has following features.

   - User can Sign In and Up
   - After signing in he can see a list of items

 > It uses a mock json server which doesn't store or validate anything, so for signing in/up any email, password will simply work.

-[RiverPod](https://riverpod.dev/) was used for state management, but there's an old implementation with [Flutter bloc](https://bloclibrary.dev/#/) as well, you may check out [bloc](https://github.com/SimpleBoilerplates/Flutter/tree/bloc) branch, though that branch doesn't have many of the latest changes.
+[RiverPod](https://riverpod.dev/) was used for state management, but there's an old implementation with [Flutter bloc](https://bloclibrary.dev/#/) as well, you may check out [bloc](https://github.com/SimpleShusekibos/Flutter/tree/bloc) branch, though that branch doesn't have many of the latest changes.

 ## Getting Started 🚀